seanoseanohay/figma_clone/docs/tasks2.md

 - **🛠️ Enhanced Tools**: New capabilities and tools
 - **✨ Advanced Features**: Polish and scaling features
 - **🚀 Future Enhancements**: Post-MVP improvements

 ---

+## 🔔 Important Implementation Notes

+### MVP vs Production
+- **MVP tasks (PR #1-9) are COMPLETE** - Do not modify completed MVP code
+- **Production tasks build ON TOP of MVP** - New functionality extends existing system
+- **Completed MVP provides working foundation** - Authentication, canvas, tools, presence all functional

+### REST API for AI Agents
+- **Primary use case**: AI agents (Claude, GPT-4, etc.) manipulating canvases programmatically
+- **Authentication**: Canvas-scoped access tokens with granular permissions
+- **Architecture**: Firebase Cloud Functions providing REST API wrapper around Firestore
+- **Rate limiting**: 200 reads/min, 50 writes/min per token to prevent abuse
+- **Batch operations**: Optimized for AI creating multiple objects efficiently

+### Simplified Permission Model
+- **No Viewer role**: All collaborators have equal edit permissions
+- **Canvas-scoped access**: Users only see/access canvases they're invited to
+- **Token-based API access**: External apps and AI use tokens, not user accounts
+- **Share button**: Simple email-based sharing with no role selection needed

+### Task Sequencing Critical Path
+1. **Foundation (F1-F4)** → Must complete first for UI and data models
+2. **Core C1** → Project/Canvas management system
+3. **Core C2** → Canvas sharing (simplified, no roles)
+4. **Core C3-C5** → Connection monitoring, tool refactoring, ownership
+5. **Core C6** → Canvas-scoped presence (replaces MVP global canvas)
+6. **Core C7-C9** → REST API infrastructure for AI agents

+Do not skip ahead - tasks have dependencies that must be completed first.

+---

+## 🔄 MVP to Production Migration Notes

+### Global Canvas (MVP ONLY - Now Deprecated)
+The MVP implementation (PR #4) used a global canvas structure at `/globalCanvas/users/{userId}` where ALL authenticated users appeared together regardless of which canvas they were viewing.
+This was acceptable for MVP testing but is NOT suitable for production.

+**Why Global Canvas Was MVP Only:**
+- Simplified initial implementation for testing multiplayer features
+- Allowed quick validation of cursor sync and presence
+- No project/canvas management needed initially
+- All users could immediately see each other for testing

+### Canvas-Scoped Presence (Production)
+Production uses canvas-scoped presence at `/projects/{projectId}/canvases/{canvasId}/presence/{userId}` where users ONLY see others on the same specific canvas.

+**Why Canvas-Scoped Is Required for Production:**
+- Users working on different canvases should not see each other
+- Presence must respect project and canvas boundaries
+- Prevents confusion and clutter in user lists
+- Enables proper multi-canvas collaboration
+- Supports privacy and focused work environments

+### Migration Path
+- Task C6 implements canvas-scoped presence system
+- Old global canvas code is removed completely
+- No data migration needed (MVP was testing only)
+- New structure is the foundation for all production features

+**Important**: Any references to "global canvas" in completed MVP tasks (PR #4) should be considered deprecated and replaced by canvas-scoped presence in production implementation.

+---